 Farmers Market only has one flavour for puppies: chicken & beef liver with farm vegetables.
 The composition is fairly good, in line with their adult kibble recipes.
 The first ingredient is also chicken and meat meal, and wheat is included within the first five ingredients.
 This is less-than-ideal, but expected at this price-point.

 If your little one doesn’t show allergies or intolerances, the chicken and meat recipe shouldn’t be an issue.
 However, if you’re dealing with a sensitive tummy, wheat could aggravate the problem.

 Don’t Buy If…

-While this is a great option for many dogs out there, Farmers Market might not be the right choice for your pup if you:
+While this is a great option for many dogs out there, our panel of independent experts agree that Farmers Market might not be the right choice for your pup if you:

 Farmer’s Market Dry Dog Food: The Verdict

-For a supermarket food, this is a reasonable option.
+For a supermarket food, everyone on our team of independent experts could agree that this is a reasonable option.
 In fact, at this price point, it’s a good thing that the wheat and corn amounts are kept to a minimum.
-However, there are other options, both grain-free and with rice, that could fit your little one better if you spend 20 or 30 more.
+However, there are other options, both grain-free and with rice, that could fit your little one better if you spend 20 or 30 bucks more.

 Want to read more dog food brand reviews?
 Check out the below: